-A foundation repair from Ram Jack New England of MA would be happy to answer any question you have about chimney repair or retaining wall repair.
+A foundation repair from Ram Jack New England would be happy to answer any question you have about chimney repair or retaining wall repair.

 This is the process of pushing new mortar back into the joints.
 Using various metal tools this mortar will be tamped into the joints.
 This first coat or tamping coat should be batched by mixing the following – 7 parts sand, 1 part lime, 1 part cement.

 This mortar should be batched by mixing the following 6 parts sand, 1 part lime, and ¾ part cement.
 This mortar should be used to fill the finish pointing.
 Carry should be made to clean the stone of any excessive mortar.

 The work area should be broom cleaned, then remove the plastic from items and make sure to leave the work area clean.
 A clean job is a great job.